ToothyCow/ITC_BladesInTheDark/Wake of the Dragon/Characters/Murphred (Formerly Kanto).md

 Drama queen, expressive, chuckles, sputters

-Purpose: reflection on the party’s actions, alternative perspective
+Purpose: Support.
+Chance for party to influence a friend

+Traits:
-Traits: I am desperate to find my role in this story.
+- I am desperate to find my role in this story.
 If I’m not going to be the protagonist, I’m definitely not going to be cannon fodder.
+- I was important, I had a destiny, but I wasn't good enough to keep it.
+Who am I without a story?